-Name Use Care It is used for any kind of Clean your board use a drawing , writing or house hold degreaser or sketching on a piece of low odour white spirit paper Drawing Board It used to draw horizontal Wipe with clean cloth45 lines and as guide when preferable yellow duster Treation of a start of the star drawing vertical lines T- Square
+Name Use Care

+It is used for any kind of Clean your board use a

+drawing , writing or house hold degreaser or

+sketching on a piece of low odour white spirit

+paper

+Drawing Board

+It used to draw horizontal Wipe with clean cloth45

+lines and as guide when preferable yellow duster

+drawing vertical lines

+T- Square

 It is used to draw parallel Wipe with clean cloth

+--- ----------------------------- --------------------------

-1 lines, perpendicular, preferable yellow duster
+lines, perpendicular , preferable yellow duster

-40 standard measure angle
+45° standard measure angle

 (45°and 90°)

-Mine with close cloth
+(45 and 90)

+45°Set square

-30° It is used to draw parallel wipe with clean cloth
+It is used to draw parallel Wipe with clean cloth

-lines, perpendicular, preferable yellow duster
+300 lines, perpendicular , preferable yellow duster

+standard measure angle

 (30°60°and 90°)

 30°/60° Set square

-S S S S S S S S S S S S S S S S S S S It used to measure the Wipe with clean cloth
+Contraction of the second It used to measure the Wipe with clean cloth

-S P. J. P. S I I I I length, width and height. preferable yellow duster
+a grand and a grand and a grand a g length, width and height. preferable yellow duster

-State of the state

-Barrentun Achoest with the

-and the table to the table to the table

-Saala Dula
+13 Contraction Management

+Scale Rule

-It is used to measure the wipe with clean cloth
+It is used to measure the Wipe with clean cloth

 angles. preferable yellow duster

-A THE REAL PROPERTY AND A

 Protractor

 It is used to draw the draw The lead on the compass

 the circles and arcs must be kept sharp.

-¢ A

-Y Y Y U

 Compass set

 - It is used for lettering, Keep it sharpened at all

-12 drawing straight and times
+drawing straight and times

 curved lines.

 Pencils comes in different

-Ŷ grades (H,B, F and HB)
+V grades (H,B, F and HB)

 Pencil

 It is used to transfer the Always insure that the

-W measured distances on points remains sharp for
+measured distances on points remains sharp for

 maps and drawing accuracy

 Pair of dividers

 It is used to clean the dirt Use cotton cloth or soapy

 off the drawing.
 It is also water to clean it.
 It must

 SP used for making changes be totally dry before use.

-1983 for correcting errors in
+ERISE for correcting errors in

 drawing.